wribbn/code-challenges/react/README.md

   4. When the Like button is clicked, it should toggle an "active" state.
 It should also increment/decrement a counter that represents the total number of "likes" for the associated Product.

 ## The Rules
 No need to build a server/DB, this is front-end only and fake data is just fine.
-Please submit results with one week.
+Please submit results within one week.

 ## Extra Credit
 Not at all necessary, but we won't stop you. =)